backdrop-contrib/bee/docs/Contributing.md

 If you feel the Wiki is missing something but you don't know what the answer is, feel free to ask a question in the issue queue.

+Changes to the wiki are made by making an edit to the page with the `docs` folder of the repository and creating a pull request linked to an issue to merge it.
+This process was introduced to make it easier to build wiki updates into the process of adding or changing commands.